What is a ‘Go-Bag’?

 Small notebook and pen

-We always carry a little travel journal and pen in our go-bag in order to write down specific notes about where we were, what we did, things to remember, and even travel expenses as well.
-We like to document our experiences for future TripAdvisor reviews, and for when we write a future blog or social media post.
+We always carry a little travel journal and pen in our go-bag to write down specific notes about where we were, what we did, things to remember, and even travel expenses as well.
+We like to document our experiences for future TripAdvisor reviews and for when we write a future blog or social media post.

-Pro tip: it won’t hurt to toss a small hairbrush or comb into your go-bag.
-Trust me, no one wants to spend their day on an excursion with windblown or wet hair.
+Pro tip: tossing a small hairbrush or comb into your go-bag won’t hurt.
+Trust me; no one wants to spend their day on an excursion with windblown or wet hair.

 Having a little go-bag full of essential items will ensure you have a great time when you are out at the port.
-This bag should never be heavy, or cumbersome.
+This bag should never be heavy or cumbersome.
 It should just have a few items of convenience.
-You may not need everything in your go-bag, but when you do, you will be glad you have it with you.
+You may not need everything in your go-bag, but you will be glad you have it with you when you do.

 Click on this link for some great Cruising Tips for Beginners.